WVU gets Big Apple-tunity in Pinstripe Bowl

 Bailey, who will enter the draft a year early, is the Mountaineers' career leader in touchdown receptions.
-His 23 TD catches this season ranks No. 3 all-time in FBS history.
+His 23 TD catches this year is the third-best single-season total in FBS history.

-Despite the efforts of Smith, Austin and Bailey, WVU's porous defense — ranked No. 107 out of 120 teams — couldn't keep pace with its record-setting offense.
+Despite the efforts of Smith, Austin and Bailey, WVU's porous defense — ranked 107th out of 120 teams — couldn't keep pace with its record-setting offense.
 As a result, Smith's Heisman Trophy candidacy took a tumble and the Mountaineers went 2-5 down the stretch.

 “Trying to explain to everybody what the Big 12 is all about is difficult,” WVU coach Dana Holgorsen said Friday.
 “It will probably take two years to explain what the Big 12 is all about.
 Next year it's going to be the same thing — it's going to be challenging.
 There's a whole bunch of parity in college football.”

-A win over a dangerous Syracuse team that defeated the Mountaineers in each of their final two seasons in the Big East would make for a better ending, according to junior linebacker Doug Rigg.
+A win over a dangerous Syracuse team that defeated the Mountaineers in each of their final two seasons in the Big East would make for a better ending, junior linebacker Doug Rigg said.

 Furthermore, a strong performance by Smith in his final collegiate game will help remove some of the sting from this season as he prepares for the next stage in his career.